Dundalk, Newry and Greenore Railway: Closure

-The line was closed on 31 December 1951 and was dissolved in 1957 by act of consent.
+The line was closed on 31 December 1951 and was dissolved in 1957 by the British Transport Commission Act 1957 (5 & 6 Eliz.
+2. c. xxxiii).
+In recent years, much of the line has been restored as part of the Carlingford to Omeath Greenway between Newry and Carlingford.

 Preservation

 One six-wheeled coach, DNGR No. 1 built in 1909, a composite with a coupé compartment, has been preserved at the Ulster Folk and Transport Museum, Cultra.

 Consideration was given to the preservation of locomotive No.1 Macrory but, in the end, no locomotives were preserved.
 It is believed that this was because of an ill-informed belief among those in charge of its fate that the locomotive was of a different track gauge to the rest of Ireland, due to the fact that it was built and owned by a British company, although this was not the case.
 All of the locomotive nameplates have been preserved.

 However, a GNR 2-4-2T JT class locomotive, No. 93, which worked on the DNGR line under GNR operation, has also been preserved and is displayed with the DNGR coach in Cultra.